International Travel Insurance

 Pace mandates that students going abroad for a semester (or academic year program) purchase a Pace-arranged international travel insurance plan to cover them for the duration of their study abroad program.
 The cost of coverage is added to their Pace student account in accordance with the duration of coverage.
 Here is a full description of the International Travel Insurance policy (PDF), which outlines your coverage and provides instructions on how to access the AXA 24/7 Travel Assistance portal and download the mobile app.

-Under the Pace-provided international emergency insurance, the cost of COVID testing is not covered if considered preventative, routine, or elective.
-It is only covered if ordered by a doctor as part of course of treatment experiencing COVID symptoms.
-No insurance will cover the threat or fear of COVID to trigger evacuation, cancellation, or trip interruption benefits.
+Under the Pace-provided international emergency insurance, COVID testing is only covered if ordered by a doctor as part of a course of treatment experiencing COVID symptoms.
+No insurance will cover the threat of COVID to trigger evacuation, cancellation, or trip interruption benefits.
 As such, we recommend the students purchase Cancel for Any Reason (CFAR) insurance for any prepaid, non-refundable trip costs (e.g. study abroad program fees, airfare, quarantine expenses for forced quarantine due to positive COVID test).